Amirreza81/Supervised-Machine-Learning-Regression-and-Classification/README.md

 # Supervised-Machine-Learning-Regression-and-Classification

-My notes and solutions for Course 1 of Machine Learning Specialization taught by Andrew N.g. on Coursera.
+My solutions for Supervised Machine Learning Regression and Classification course taught by Andrew N.g. on Coursera.